Plug4Green/Plug4Green/P4GDemo/README.md

 - P4GDemo/src/main/config/core/f4gconfig.properties: contains the reference to the SLA and Datacenter models.
 - P4GDemo/src/main/config/ComOpenstack/config.yaml: provides the instructions to reach the Openstack infrastructure.

+## Shutting down

+To shutdown the environment, just issue a "Close/ACPI Shutdown" on all VMs.
+To stop P4G, just do Ctrl-C.

+To restart: start VirtualBox, and restart all VMs.
+You can then connect to OpenStack GUI and restart the OpenStack VMs.

 Enjoy!

 # Troubleshooting #